 - There is more and more research into the links between mental health, nutrition, and exercise.
 Organise a wellness walk, cycle, swim, run, yoga or meditation session. - The benefits of engaging in something creative for your mental health is well documented.
 Organise workshops in painting, pottery or creative writing in your local area.
 Hold a photography competition that explores the ideas of the Mental Health Week theme.
-It's a great idea to look at activities that will having a lasting impact on participants. - Hold a self-care session that looks at the ideas of mindfulness or music therapy, or bring people together around music and voice - Consider if these activities can or should be provided via an online forum, zoom session or Facebook Live, or extended to others in the community. - Have a 'Dress in Orange' day, or pop an orange light globe in your shop front or office.
-We've chosen orange as the official colour for Mental Health Week in Tasmania this year because it is warm, and inviting, and has a positive and uplifting influence.
+It's a great idea to look at activities that will having a lasting impact on participants. - Hold a self-care session that looks at the ideas of mindfulness or music therapy, or bring people together around music and voice - Have a 'Dress in Orange' day, or pop an orange light globe in your shop front or office.
+We've chosen orange as the official colour for Mental Health Week in Tasmania because it is warm, and inviting, and has a positive and uplifting influence. - Develop a community forum with a panel of guest speakers to consider questions about mental health, wellbeing and stigma reduction in your community from the audience. - There may be community groups, your local council or neighbourhood house that already have great initiatives that could be held or promoted during Mental Health Week.
+Start the conversation now. - Music or comedy performances are excellent ways to get people talking or thinking about difficult issues.
+Why not hold a concert or comedy gig?
+Just make sure it has some link to Mental Health Week and the theme. - Hold a neighbourhood Mental Health Week celebration.
+Encourage different generations to socialise together. - Set up a 'have a chat' bench in your local area similar to the concept of a buddy bench you might see in primary schools. - Check in with other community organisations and events and see how you can partner up to promote mental health and wellbeing.